springcloudnative/catalog-service/README.md

 backpressure by informing the publisher they can process only a certain amount of data at a time.
 That is a powerful feature that puts consumers in control of how much data is received, preventing them from being overwhelmed and becoming unresponsive.
 Reactive streams are activated only if there’s a subscriber.

+## Understanding the Spring reactive stack
+When you build applications with Spring, you can choose between a servlet stack and a reactive stack.
+The servlet stack is based on the Servlet API and a Servlet container (e.g., Tomcat).
+In contrast, the reactive model is based on the Reactive Streams API (implemented by Project Reactor) and either Netty or a Servlet container (version 3.1 as a minimum).
+Both stacks let you build RESTful applications using either classes annotated as @RestController or functional endpoints called Router Functions.
+The servlet stack uses Spring MVC, while the reactive stack uses Spring WebFlux.